Montel-S/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/2LYet9V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the last example you can see the ticket in its last form.
+In the last example you can see the ticket in its last stage.
 It has went through the entire ticketing process and has been solved and closed by one of the helpdesk professionals.
 </p>
 <br />